 What is meant by RSS feed?

 It is mainly used by computer programs that organize those headlines and notices for easy reading.
 Just imagine what happens when you add RSS feeds to your sites.
 Can you?
 I will what happen.
-Also When RSS feeds are added to your sites, your site will get updated automatically with headlines and snippets of new content from your RSS site sources.
-You have seen in webpage with a link to “RSS”, or sometimes by displaying an orange button with the letters “XML” or “RSS”, they usually denote the existence of the feed.
+When RSS feeds are added to your sites, your site will get updated automatically with headlines and snippets of new content from your RSS site sources.
+You have seen in webpage with a link to “RSS”, or sometimes by displaying an orange button with the letters “XML” or “RSS”, they usually denotethe existence of the feeds.

-To reed an RSS feed, Feed Reader or News Aggregator software allows you to grab the RSS feeds from various sites and display them for you to read and use.
-Moreover A variety of feed readers are now available.
+To read an RSS feed, Feed Reader or News Aggregator software allows you to grab the RSS feeds from various sites.
+And display them for you to read and use.
+In fact A variety of feed readers are now available.
 Some of them are Amphetadisk (Windows, Linux, and Mac), Feed Reader (Windows) and NewsGator (Windows –integrated with Outlook).